kammitama5/kammitama5.github.io/_posts/2018-9-16-Sunday-September-16th.md

   A lot of the testers there have been scooped up by pretty big companies (but as testers).
   The devs..not so much lol.
 But to each his own, I guess.
 So we were talking about how we just don't get what the deal is about the hate between testers and devs.
 It's real, though.
+  And other testers will straight up turn against you and stop talking to you if you make the switch.
-  It's nice to have that momentum and I really enjoy working with her during lunch, and just getting better.
+  Yep, it can be *that* petty.
+Anyways, for now it's nice to have that momentum and I really enjoy working with my study-buddy during lunch, and just getting better.

 - Interestingly, my C++ code is a lot cleaner than it was before summer.
 I've also found myself writing tests.
   It's nice to see the improvement.
 My friend laughed and told me that if a tester crosses into dev at the company,